jet/equinox/DOCUMENTATION.md

 - Each update of a document can have the same effect in terms of Request Charges incurred in tracking the changefeed (each write results in a document "moving to the tail" in the consumption order - if multiple writes occur within a polling period, you'll only see the last one)
 - The ChangeFeedProcessor presents a programming model which needs to maintain a position.
 Typically one should store that in an auxiliary collection in order to avoid feedback and/or interaction between the changefeed and those writes

-It can be useful to consider keeping snapshots in the auxilliary collection employed by the changefeed in order to optimize the interrelated concerns of not reading data redundantly, and not feeding back into the oneself (although having separate roundtrips obviously has implications).
+It can be useful to consider keeping snapshots in the auxiliary collection employed by the changefeed in order to optimize the interrelated concerns of not reading data redundantly, and not feeding back into the oneself (although having separate roundtrips obviously has implications).

 # Cosmos Storage Model